molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/pharm/processing/mol_align.rst

 =============================================

-The script *align_mols_to_ph4.py* overlays a set of input molecules with a given reference pharmacophore and outputs the molecules in the calculated alignment pose(s).
+The script *align_mols_to_ph4.py* overlays a set of input molecules with a given reference pharmacophore and outputs the molecules translated/rotated to the calculated alignment pose(s).

 **Synopsis**